isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenEv⅋₀ = ?
 ```

-The type here says "for some `n : ℕ`, I can maybe provide a proof that it is an
+The type signature of `def:evenEv` says "for some `n :` `type:ℕ`, I can maybe
-even number."
-The implementation will look very reminiscent of `def:even?`.
+provide a proof that it is an even number."
+The implementation will look very
+reminiscent of `def:even?`.
 First, we can do [MakeCase](AgdaCmd) a few times:

 ```agda
   evenEv⅋₁ : (n : ℕ) → Maybe (IsEven n)